akondrahman/59115ASE/project/Report.md

 ### Implementation of IPMDFC
 We implemented IPMDFC using the concepts of domain specific language.
 We used the object-oriented features of Python.
 We created classes for _Auxiliary_, _Flow_, and _Stock_ that inherit from the base class _ModelComponent_. _ModelComponent_ has two properties namely _curr_, and _name_. _Auxiliary_, _Flow_, and _Stock_ classes have setInput methods to set the values for the created objects.

-In our implementation Auxiliary objects are treated as inputs and contribute to the flows directly.
-Each Stock has filled by Flows and depleted by outflows.
-To determine the current value of state, the inflows, and state values from the previous step.
-The above-mentioned policy was used to fill up the stocks and flows in our implementation.
+In our implementation auxiliary objects are treated as inputs and contribute to the flows directly.
+Each stock is filled by inflows and depleted by outflows.
+To determine the current value of state, the inflows, and state values from the previous step were added, and the outflaws were subtracted.
 Our implementation is provided in _ModelExecAll.py_.
 This file has three methods namely _executeModelForBaseline_, _executeModelForDE_,and _executeModelAll_.

 * The method _executeModelAll_ is used to run the model separately for synthetic values; these synthetic values are provided as a dictionary for seven days.
-The implementation of the dictionary can be found in _createAuxiliaries_All()_ in _utility.py_.
+The implementation of the dictionary can be found in method _createAuxiliaries_All_ in _utility.py_.

 * The method _executeModelForBaseline_ is used to run the model separately to get baseline values to run DE on IPMDFC.
 All the auxiliaries are provided by the _giveAuxiliariesForBaseline_ method in utility.py.                * The method _executeModelForDE_ is used to run the model separately to run DE on IPMDFC.
 The method takes four parameters namely _auxListParam_, _currStateParam_, _prevStateParam_, and _dt_.
 In our implementation dt is always set 1. _currStateParam_, and _prevStateParam_ are two state objects that keeps tarck of the current state and previous state.
 To facilitate the integration of DE on IPMDFC we used another file called _integrator.py_, and _models.py_.
 The purpose of models.py was to implement IPMDFC as an object that has a _lowerRange_, _upperRange_, _objectives_, and _decisions_.
 In this model we had 17 auxiliaries, so the number of decisions were 17.
 The number of objectives was two as we wanted DE to minimize on two stocks namely _Undetected Active Errors_, and _Undetected Passive Errors_.
-The method _runDE()_ in integrator.py passes the object _IntegratedDefectModel_.
+The method _runDE_ in integrator.py passes the object _IntegratedDefectModel_.
 DE later creates the necessary objects for _IntegratedDefectModel_.
 Our implementation of DE can be found in _de.py_.
 Our implementation can be used to maximize and minimize objectives.
 In our implementation we use DE to minimize the two objectives _Undetected Active Errors_, and _Undetected Passive Errors_.
 The class IntegratedDefectModel also has two methods: _check_, and _getobj_.
 * The method ‘check’ makes sure that the decision vector created by DE satisfies the constraints of IntegratedDefectModel.
 * The purpose of getobj is to run the model for certain number of times and calculate the values of the two stocks of interest.
 In our experiments we fix n=365 mimicking 365 days of one year.
 The constraints for IntegratedDefectModel are provided in a CSV file.
 The name of the constraints file, and the directory where it resides must be provided while running DE on IntegratedDefectModel.